Saturday, March 8, 2025

 Gun Sur Mer to Fort Pierce - The Crossing

 Once outside the canal, we set sail in a beam reach.
-In an hour I realized that the boat speed would not get us to Florida in daylight.
+In an hour, I realized that the boat's speed would not get us to Florida in daylight.
 So we started the motor.

 We decided to sail for Fort Pierce.
-Carnaval was good if we wanted to night sail.
+Port Carnival was good if we wanted to go on a night sail.

-We tried the Startlink but discovered it would not work until we were 12 miles from shore.
-Eventually, it worked.
+We tried the Starlink, but it wouldn't work until we were 12 miles from the shore.
+Eventually, it worked - when we got to 12 miles offshore, about the same as Cellular.

 We came into Fort Pierce Inlet in the dark.
 Chris was my eyes.

-We anchored outside the Safe Harbour Marina at 19:30 and dinghy in to meet with Mark and Jane.
+We anchored outside the Safe Harbour Marina at 19:30 and dinghyed in to meet with Mark and Jane.
 We went out for supper at the marina.
-Mark joined us for a beer and Jane went to bed.
+Mark joined us for a beer, and Jane stayed aboard to sleep on Aida.

-The next day we used Mark's car to do groceries and helped Mark to put on the Stack Pack and Main Sail on Aires.
+The next day, we used Mark's car to do groceries and helped Mark put on the Stack Pack and Main Sail on the Aries.

 Friday, March 7, 2025